census-instrumentation/opencensus-website/content/blogs/iot.md

 Ramon Nogueira, Pritam Shah for the reviews and fund supports on devices, and also to every one on the OpenCensus team for all their hard work!

-By Peiqin Zhao, Google, Inc.
+By Peiqin Zhao, Google, LLC.